Venezuela wants oil firm Harvest out, if it can find deep-pocketed buyer

-ORINOCO OIL BELT, Venezuela, April 20 (Reuters) - Venezuela would prefer oil company Harvest Natural Resources Inc to leave the OPEC nation, but wants it to sell a project stake to a company with financial muscle to make major investments, state oil company PDVSA said.
+ORINOCO OIL BELT, Venezuela (Reuters) - Venezuela would prefer oil company Harvest Natural Resources Inc to leave the OPEC nation, but wants it to sell a project stake to a company with financial muscle to make major investments, state oil company PDVSA said.

 The buyer of Harvest’s stake should be willing to pay a bonus to the government and put in roughly $600 million over five years to boost Petrodelta output from 40,000 barrels per day to 100,000 bpd, PDVSA President Eulogio Del Pino said.